 Sentiment Analysis of Twitter with Python

-How to do sentiment analysis on Twitter data using python step by step (sentiment analysis python)?
-For fetching the real-time data from Twitter, we will first need to get our key and access token using the official Twitter API Tweepy from the Twitter developer tool website.
+How to do sentiment analysis on Twitter data using Python step by step (sentiment analysis Python)?
+To fetch real-time data from Twitter, we first need to obtain our key and access token using the official Twitter API Tweepy from the Twitter Developer Tool website.

-Once we have the keys, then we can proceed toward tweet extraction and creating the sentiment model.
+Once we have the keys, we can proceed toward tweet extraction and creating the sentiment model.

 By Importing Necessary Libraries